ChloeZhou1997/personalwebpage/content/bookshelves/orwell1984Orwell2020.md

 ## Reading log {#reading-log}

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-22 Tue&gt; </span></span> : Reading Progress : 41% {#reading-progress-41}

+-   Winston's visit to where proles live, he tries to interview an old man and want to have a picture of the past.
+But the attempt was a failure because the old man cannot recall anything that provides big picture but only details.
+-   On the way back Winston encountered the girl he thought must be the spy, but it turns out the girl loves him.
+-   They are meeting in some place to witness public trials of war prisoners.

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-21 Mon&gt; </span></span> : Reading Progress : 31% {#reading-progress-31}

+-   Winston's diary about his wife, the prostitute, and his memory about three earlier revolutionary heroes who were prosecuted and their fabricated crimes being written and written again and again.
+His craving for true love and his hope for changing the circumstances from the proles.

 ### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-19 Sat&gt; </span></span> : Reading Progress : 23% {#reading-progress-23}

--   I am where Wilson is having a conversation with Syme, and it's so funny Winston has the conviction that he will definitely be vaporized one day..."One day he will disppear.
+-   I am where Winston is having a conversation with Syme, and it's so funny Winston has the conviction that he will definitely be vaporized one day..."One day he will disappear.
 It's written in his face."
 This conviction in plain English is just hilarious.

 > One of these days, thought Winston with sudden deep conviction, Syme will be vaporized.
 He is too intelligent.
 He sees too clearly and speaks too plainly.
 The Party does not like such people.
 One day he will disappear.
 It is written in his face.